 The bonds purchased through this program will aim to reflect a reference portfolio which provides equal weight to each province or territory’s share of eligible bonds outstanding and their share of Canadian GDP, while maintaining a cap of 20% of an issuer’s eligible bonds outstanding, and total portfolio purchases of no more than $50 billion.

-The Bank will update this table, including each province and territory’s share of the reference portfolio, every month with a one-month lag.
+As the PBPP has been discontinued, this table, including each province and territory’s share of the reference portfolio, will no longer be updated.
 The aggregate market value of the holdings of provincial bonds acquired through the PBPP program will be updated every Friday on the Bank’s weekly balance sheet.